 I stumbled upon a few Triosteum perfoliatum (Perfoliate Tinker’s Weed) while wildflower hunting in a friend’s secluded woods on May 10 in 2020.
 It is a neat wildflower and a great find.

-I first found Valeriana woodsiana (Beaked Corn Salad) north of the chicken house in 2020 then along the southeast edge of the back pasture in 2021.
+I first found Valerianella radiata/Valeriana woodsiana (Beaked Corn Salad) north of the chicken house in 2020.
+I found it in two other areas in 2021 and 2022.
 Although every other database and website says Valerianella radiata (L.) Dufr. is the accepted scientific name, Plants of the World Online by Kew says the name has changed to Valeriana woodsiana (Torr. & A.Gray) Christenh. & Byng.
-The original publication details for the change was submitted in 2018 but the approval process is very lengthy… When plant names change, Plants of the World Online is usually the first to make an update then others follow as they make updates.
-I get impatient when POWO says something the others don’t so I always send the editor an email…
+The original publication details for the change was published in 2018 and has raised a lot of controversy.
+The book includes name changes for a few thousand species and the merging of the Valerianella genus into Valeriana…

 That’s it for now… I have pages for two Lonicera (Honeysuckle) species to add when I get their pages published.